-Here are my predictions for each division including the winner, biggest question, and the one surprise you should be watching out for.
+Here are my predictions for the 2018 MLB Season.
+The winner, biggest question, and the one surprise you should be watching out for.
 Happy Opening Day, everyone!

 American League West

 It shouldn’t be a surprise to see the defending World Series champs run away with the division again.
 When you have the best rotation in baseball, and you add Gerrit Cole, it’s almost unfair.
 Houston was the best offensive team last year, and they kept everyone.
 Cole’s arrival means a guy like Brad Peacock (10-2 with a 3.22 ERA last year), will probably be relegated to middle relief/spot starter.
 It’s hard to believe the best team in baseball got better and almost nobody talked about them this offseason.

 Biggest Question: Will Shohei Ohtani live up to the hype?

 This may be the biggest question the 2018 MLB Season.
 The Japanese two-way star was anything but in Spring Training.
 He batted just .106 in 22 at-bats and had an ERA of 27.00 in his two starts.
 However, if the tools that made him such a high demand this winter come to light, look out.
 Ohtani has the potential to be a Silver Slugger and Cy Young candidate.
 Maybe the real question is if he makes the Los Angeles Angels a legitimate playoff threat?

 Biggest Surprise: Angels win the division